mneyrane/AS-NESTA-net/README.md

 # Stable, accurate and efficient deep neural networks for inverse problems with analysis-sparse models

-This repository contains the numerical experiments of the paper [Stable, accurate and efficient deep neural networks for inverse problems with analysis-sparse models](https://arxiv.org/abs/2203.00804), authored by Maksym Neyra-Nesterenko and Ben Adcock (2022).
+This repository contains the numerical experiments of the published article [NESTANets: stable, accurate and efficient neural networks for analysis-sparse inverse problems](https://doi.org/10.1007/s43670-022-00043-5), authored by Maksym Neyra-Nesterenko and Ben Adcock (2023).

 ## Requirements